Ethnicities in Iran: Kurds

-Kurds are an Iranian people, who make up the majority of the population of Kurdistan, Ilam, Kermanshah provinces and together with the Azeris, they are one of the two main ethnic groups in West Azerbaijan province.
+The Kurds are an Iranian people, who make up the majority of the population of Kurdistan, Ilam, Kermanshah provinces and along with the Azeris, they are one of the two main ethnic groups in West Azerbaijan province.
 The northern part of Lorestan province is inhabited by Kurdish Lak people.
 Kurdish people also make up the plurality of the North Khorasan province and a minority in Razavi Khorasan and are scattered throughout many other provinces of Iran.
+It is estimated that up to 1 million Kurmanj Kurds live in Razavi Khorasan.
+Moreover, the previously Kurdish-speaking Modanloo and Pazuki tribes in Mazandaran and Tehran provinces became Persianized and are Persian-speaking now.
+In the Piranshahr county of West Azerbaijan province, a segment of the population descends from the Turkic Afshar tribe.
+Over the centuries, this Azerbaijani-origin group has undergone linguistic and cultural assimilation into the local Kurdish community.
+As a result, the Afshars of Piranshahr have largely adopted the Kurdish language and customs and now self-identify as Kurds, while retaining a distant awareness of their Turkic ancestral roots.